Hexelena/agt-backend/README.md

 ## How it works
-The website operone.de has a section with an ancient greek dictionary.
+The website [operone.de](http://operone.de) has a [section](http://operone.de/altspr/wadinhalt.html) with an ancient greek dictionary.
 [generatedb.py](generatedb.py) scrapes all the entries and writes them into a sqlite database.
 The node server shall then access the database and provide data via a REST-API.
-Rough scheme of how this is all supposed to work:
+A rough scheme of how this is all supposed to work:
 <img src="concept/concept.png" width=700px>